SpaceAppsXploration/LD-XML/definitions/LD-Spec.md

-LD in Chronos LD architecture are defined using these namespaces:
+<h2>LD in Chronos LD architecture are defined using these namespaces:</h2>
 - rdf (trying to avoid rdfs)
 - skos (main usage)
 - owl (only some specific properties)

-Divisions:
+Here's how divisions, subjects and terms are defined as taken from NASA-STI Subjects and Scopes.

+**Divisions:**<br/>
 divisions as defined in NASA-STI taxonomy

 example: